Hip or knee replacement - after - what to ask your doctor

 - Do I need to be careful about how I sit or move around?

-- What are things that I cannot do?
+- What are things that I should not do?

 - Will I be able to walk without pain?
 How far?